-Located in Shawnigan, Quebec, Phase 1 Plant will transform spodumene concentrate from the Whabouchi Mine into high purity lithium hydroxide and carbonate.
-Commercial samples will be sent to large end users in the lithium battery industry.
-This pilot plant production will eventually transition into full-scale production at the proposed Hydromet Plant.
+Located in Shawinigan, Quebec, Phase 1 Plant will transform spodumene concentrate from the Whabouchi Mine into high-purity lithium hydroxide and carbonate.
+Commercial samples will be sent to large end users in the lithium battery industry for qualification process.
+The commercial hydromet plant will also be located in Shawinigan next to the Phase 1 Plant.

-The goal of Nemaska Lithium’s Phase 1 plant is to demonstrate the quality of its products to potential customers and acquire off-take agreements before construction of the commercial plant.
-The advantages of this strategy include:
+The goal of Nemaska Lithium’s Phase 1 plant is to qualify its products with end users and sign off-take agreements while constructing of the commercial Hydromet plant.